 For ages, man, as in the species not some random guy, has sought the fountain of youth.
 They found it in one of the Pirates of the Caribbean movies, but it was the bad one that no one saw, so people have no idea where they found it.

-But now scientists at Harvard University and Cambridge University have teamed up on a breakthrough study that may have unlocked the secret to a long life — breathing.
+But now scientists at Harvard University and TV's General Hospital have teamed up on a breakthrough study that may have unlocked the secret to a long life — breathing.

 Critics say it’s all too far-fetched.

-“That’s all well and good, but how is the average guy out there supposed to figure out how to get oxygen into these lung things and then get the other stuff out,” said Tom Andjerry, a skeptical local guy.
+“That’s all well and good, but how is the average guy out there supposed to figure out how to get oxygen into these lung things and then get the other stuff out?" asked Tom Andjerry, a skeptical local guy.

 “It all sounds very complicated and expensive to me,” said Andjerry, whose counter opinion is stupid, but we have to run it in this story anyway to show both sides, even the dumb side.
 “I’m against it.”